cda-tum/mqt-predictor/README.md

 (venv) $ pip install mqt.predictor
 ```

-Now a prediction can be made for any Qiskit::QuantumCircuit object or qasm file:
+Now a prediction can be made for any `qiskit.QuantumCircuit` object or `qasm` file:

 ```python
 from mqt.predictor.driver import compile